Skip to main content

 • Global & Channel-specific instructions - different instructions for the AI agent per channel (control how to responds and style etc.)

-• Adjust AI - adjust how certain the AI needs to be, which knowledge to use in which channel, select between more advanced and cheaper AI models and cost vs effort it puts into responses.
+• Fine-tune AI behavior - adjust the AI's confidence level, which knowledge to use in which channel, select between more advanced and cheaper AI models, and balance cost vs. effort in responses.

 • Working hours scheduling - timezone-aware bot availability